BlueBrain/MultiscaleRun/README.md

 # multiscale_run

 1. dualrun : Coupling Neuron & STEPS.
-The dualrun part of the script (STEPS3 version) is based on the one found in the **triplerun** folder of [this repo](https://bbpgitlab.epfl.ch/molsys/metabolismndam).
+The dualrun part of the script is based on the one found in the **triplerun** folder of [this repo](https://bbpgitlab.epfl.ch/molsys/metabolismndam).
+The official repo for dualrun is now the [following]().

 2. triplerun : Coupling dualrun & metabolism.
-The triplerun part of the script (STEPS3 version) is based on the one found in the **triplerun** folder of [this repo](https://bbpgitlab.epfl.ch/molsys/metabolismndam).
+The triplerun part of the script is based on the one found in the **triplerun** folder of [this repo](https://bbpgitlab.epfl.ch/molsys/metabolismndam).

 3. quadrun : Coupling triplerun & blood flow. [**WIP**]